ethereum-optimism/specs/specs/experimental/op-stack-manager.md

 ```

 Details on each parameter can be found in the code comments of the [`L2OutputOracle` contract].
-Note that not all `L2OutputOracle` parameters are able to be configured, for the reason as the `SystemConfig`.
+Note that not all `L2OutputOracle` parameters are able to be configured, for the same reason as the `SystemConfig`.

 On success, the following event is emitted: